kristian4res/trying-to-see-sharp/README.md

-# ms-inventory-mgmt-sys
+# trying-to-see-sharp

-A basic C#/.NET 8 console application for managing inventory.
+A collection of various C#/.NET applications built for learning purposes.